CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/May-2025/Lab_01.md

      > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help

      <validation step="d02480d1-77db-498c-8f14-61b3dbc8169b" />

+#### Task 2 - Add a Windows license to Raul

+You have to add and remove licenses via the Microsoft 365 admin center.
+This is a relatively new change.

+1. Open a new tab in your browser.

+2. Connect to the Microsoft 365 admin center at [https://admin.microsoft.com](https://admin.microsoft.com).

+3. Log in as your administrator account if prompted.

+4. From the menu on the left, select **Billing** and then select **Licenses**.

+5. Select **Windows 10/11 Enterprise E3** license from the list.

+6. Choose the **+ Assign licenses** item.

+7. Search for **Raul Razo** in the list.

+8. Once you have added Raul, select **Assign**.

+9. Return to the browser tab with **Microsoft Entra admin center** open.

+10. Navigate back to the **All Users** in the left navigation, under **Identity**, select **Users**

+11. In the Users page, select **Raul Razo**.

+12. In the left navigation, select **Licenses**.

+13. Notice that the license has been assigned.

+14. You can exit out of the license screen.

 ## Review